 * The Kawasaki Ki-61 Hien ("Swallow") fighter represented a major departure for Japanese aircraft design in World War II.
 While other Japanese fighters were designed with air-cooled radials and were optimized for maneuverability, the Ki-61 used a liquid-cooled in-line engine and was designed for speed and power.
 In fact, the Ki-61 was so different from other Japanese fighters that when the type was first encountered in combat over New Guinea in June 1943, the Allies thought it wasn't a Japanese design at all.
-At first they believed it was a copy of the German Messerschmitt Me-109, then suspected it was a copy of the Italian Macchi C.202 Folgore or similar Italian fighter.
-By the summer of 1943, the Allies were convinced the Ki-61 was in fact a Japanese design.
+At first they believed it was a copy of the German Messerschmitt Bf 109, then suspected it was a copy of the Italian Macchi C.202 Folgore or similar Italian fighter.
+By the summer of 1943, the Allies were finally convinced the Ki-61 was in fact a Japanese design.

 The Hien proved initially successful in combat against American fighters.
 As the war in the Pacific ground on, however, the Ki-61 found itself increasingly outclassed, but it soldiered on until the end of hostilities.
 This document provides a history and description of the Ki-61 and its radial-engine derivative, the Ki-100, and the experimental twin-engine Ki-64.